 - A bad romance – Love interests have no place in a Tomb Raider game or film as far as I’m concerned.
 Although Resnick managed to restrain himself, the hints of a fledgling romance between Lara and Kevin Mason Jr. were unnecessary and a little distracting.
 Our Lara has no time for that sort of thing, not when the fate of the world lies in her hands.

 - The twist – I don’t want to reveal too much but I saw the twist coming from miles away.
 In fact, I figured it out just a couple of chapters into the novel.
 Disappointing…

 Any upsides?
 Well, I suppose it was nice to see a Tomb Raider adventure set in Sudan (even if its long, rich history was barely touched upon by Resnick) and the final chapter, which was perhaps the best written in the whole novel, really set the stage for Lara’s meeting with Von Croy at the start of Angel of Darkness.
 It’s a shame that the rest of the novel wasn’t written this way as he did a far better job of portraying Lara’s character and state of mind after her near-death experience in Egypt in this one chapter than he did throughout the rest of Amulet.

 Would I recommend this novel to other Tomb Raider fans?
 Not really.
 I’d say stick to the Top Cow and Dark Horse comics as they’re far more entertaining and will take up far less of your free time.
-Or pick up a Dan Brown novel.
-Hopefully the upcoming Ten Thousand Immortals will avoid the pitfalls that made Amulet of Power a less than thrilling read.
+Or just pick up a Dan Brown novel.

 If my review has put you off buying the book, you can find an excellent summary of the plot over on the Tomb Raider Wiki site.